 Avoid Violating the Law and Potential Penalties

 Your corporation is legally required to maintain minute books.
 There are penalty provisions for failing to do so.
-While rare for a company to be fined, it can happen.
+While rare for a company to face a significant fine, it happens under Alberta law.
 The costs of fixing and updating corporate minute books retroactively are costly.